cuongkane/blog/public/posts/2025/05/qwerty_to_colemak.md

 # From Qwerty to Colemak: A Journey of Change

 If someone asked me about the most challenging migration I’ve undertaken in 2025, I’d confidently say it’s switching from Qwerty to Colemak.
-This change has been on my to-do list for quite some time, driven by several compelling reasons.
+This change has been on my ToDo list for a year, driven by several compelling reasons.

 ## Rationales
 ### Wrist pain